Deep Long-Tailed Learning: A Survey: Classic Methods

-\textbf{Sequential training}.
-Hierarchical feature learning (HFL)~\cite{ouyang2016factors} took inspiration from that each class has their individuality in discriminative visual representation.
+{\textbf{Sequential training} based methods learn data representation in a continual way.
+For example, Hierarchical Feature Learning (HFL)~\cite{ouyang2016factors} took inspiration from that each class has its individuality in discriminative visual representation.
 Therefore, HFL hierarchically clusters objects into visually similar class groups, forming a hierarchical cluster tree.
 In this cluster tree, the model in the original node is pre-trained on ImageNet-1K; the model in each child node inherits the model parameters from its parent node and is then fine-tuned based on samples in the cluster node.
 In this way, the knowledge from the groups with massive classes is gradually transferred to their sub-groups with fewer classes.

-Unequal-training~\cite{zhong2019unequal} proposed to divide the dataset into head-class and tail-class subsets, and treat them differently in the training process.
+Similarly, Unequal-training~\cite{zhong2019unequal} proposed to divide the dataset into head-class and tail-class subsets, and treat them differently in the training process.
 First, unequal-training uses the head-class samples to train relatively discriminative and noise-resistant features with a new noise-resistant loss.
-After that, it uses tail-class samples to enhance the inter-class discrimination of representations via hard identities mining and a novel center-dispersed loss.
-Here, the center-dispersed loss is based on normalized features in each class.
+After that, it uses tail-class samples to enhance the inter-class discrimination of representations via hard identity mining and a novel center-dispersed loss. }

-\textbf{Prototype learning} based methods seek to learn class-specific feature prototypes to enhance long-tailed learning performance.
-Open long-tailed recognition (OLTR)~\cite{liu2019large} innovatively explored the idea of feature prototypes to handle long-tailed recognition in an open world, where the test set includes head, tail and open classes.
-Here, the open classes indicate the test classes that do not exist in the training set.
-To address this task, OLTR maintains a visual meta memory containing discriminative feature prototypes, and uses the features induced from the visual memory to augment the original features.
-In this way, the learned feature space would be more discriminative, and the sample features from novel classes would be far away from the memory and closer to the origin point.
-Such a feature space enables OLTR to discriminate close-set classes as well as to detect novel classes.
-Moreover, OLTR also explored a self-attention scheme to enhance feature learning.

-Following that, inflated episodic memory (IEM)~\cite{zhu2020inflated} further innovated the meta-embedding memory by a dynamical update scheme, in which each class has independent and differentiable memory blocks, while each memory block records the most discriminative feature prototype for the corresponding categories.
-As the dynamic memory banks contain only the most discriminative feature prototypes, they are not influenced by the issue of class number imbalance.
-In addition, IEM also explored a region self-attention mechanism to further enhance representation learning.